waggle-sensor/waggle-docs/docs/about/architecture.md

 ### Science Goals

 A "science goal" is a rule-set for how and when [plugins](#what-is-a-plugin) are run on edge nodes.
 These "science goals" are created by scientist to accomplish a science objective through the execution of [plugins](#what-is-a-plugin) in a specific manner.
 Goals are created, in a human language, and managed within the Beehive [Edge Scheduler](#edge-scheduler-es).
 It is then the cyberinfrastucture responsibility to deploy the "science goals" to the edge nodes and execute the goal's [plugins](#what-is-a-plugins).
+The [tutorial](../tutorials/schedule-jobs.md) walks through running a science goal.